SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit/README.md

     conda activate qiskit

-The conda environment is now ready for you to install the qiskit package.
+The conda environment is now ready for you to install the Qiskit package.

 ## Install Qiskit

-Enter the following commands to install the latest version of qiskit with additional visualization tools.
+Enter the following commands to install the latest version of Qiskit and the other required packages.

-    pip install qiskit
+    conda install numpy matplotlib

-    pip install qiskit[visualization]
+    pip install qiskit notebook

 You are now ready to run the benchmark programs.